faisalazam/MavenInActionWithGitHubActions/TestsExecution/README.md

 of [failsafe][failsafe-url] plugin binds to the [integration-test phase][integration-test-phase-url] by default).
 That configuration will trigger the [report-only goal][report-only-goal-url] once the tests are run to generate the surefire report and then, the [failsafe-report-only goal][failsafe-report-only-goal-url] once the integration tests are run to generate the failsafe report.
-See in [pom.xml](pom.xml) file.
+See in [pom.xml][pom-xml-url] file.
 ```
 <build>
     <plugins>